-Join George Maestri for an in-depth discussion in this video Understanding IK solvers, part of Character Rigging in Maya.
+Join George Maestri for an in-depth discussion in this video Understanding IK solvers, part of Maya: Character Rigging.

 Now that we understand the basics of IK, let's get into some of the…technical nitty-gritty about how it works, so I'm going to talk a little bit about IK solvers.…Now Maya has two basic IK solvers for these types of joint chains, and let's…take a look at how both of those work.…An IK solver is really just the algorithm that Maya uses to determine how to…rotate the joints to hit the IK handle.…So we can create different solvers when we create the IK chain, or we can swap…them out later in the Attribute Editor.…